Will a worm cut in half survives?Asked by: Florine Klein

 If an earthworm is split in two, it will not become two new worms.
 The head of the worm may survive and regenerate its tail if the animal is cut behind the

-Keeping this in mind, Do worms feel pain when cut in half?.
 But a team of Swedish researchers has uncovered evidence that worms do indeed feel pain, and that worms have developed a chemical system similar to that of human beings to protect themselves from it.

-Just so, Do worms regenerate after being cut in half?
+Do worms regenerate after being cut in half?

 Scientists Figured Out Why.
 An essential rite of passage for many an otherwise nonviolent child involves cutting an earthworm down the middle and watching as the two halves squirm.
 One half — the one with the brain — will typically grow into a full worm.